ml4ai/skema/skema/program_analysis/CAST/MATLAB/README.md

-# TreeS-sitter MATLAB support
+# Tree-sitter MATLAB support
+MATLAB is now supported as a tree-sitter grammar for Linux and MacOs operating systems.

+## Supporting scripts
+-clean_grammar: Remove all generated files.
-## building the grammar
+-build_grammar: Build the grammar from source (included).
+-test_grammar:  Run the test corpus  (included)

 ### Testing the grammar